SchlenkR/applied_fsharp_challenge/artikel/proofreading/edited_tracked_reviewAndAccept.md

 ![Low pass filter](./bs_delay.png)

 One interesting thing to note is the[SGF34]re is no explicit state in the way that we store or memorize values.
-Instead, the state is modeled as "output value delayed by 1 sample" ("t-1" block), which is then fed back into the next evaluation of the whole function. **This is a key point** because we can model any kind of local state in that way - no matter how that state is structured (it doesn't have to be a simple `float` - it could be anything).
+Instead, the state is modeled as "output value delayed by 1 sample" ("t-1" block), which is then fed back into the next evaluation of the whole function. **This is a key point** because we can model any kind of local state in that way - no matter how that state is structured (it does not have to be a simple `float` - it could be anything).
 A abstract "block with state" can then be modeled like this:

 ![Block with state and parameters](./bs_block_with_state.png)